Dump the Plastic: Why Plastic is Bad for Your Health

 Plastic’s Health Risks for Men

-Today a number of plastic-free, plant-based food storage products are available to store anything from water to cooked food or fresh produce.
+Today a number of plastic-free, plant-based food storage products for a sustainable, eco-friendly kitchen are available to store anything from water to cooked food or fresh produce.
 Increasing the use of these items for food storage will help reduce exposure to harmful chemicals and have a positive effect on both you and your family’s health and the environment.